-Welcome to the city of Kairouan, a city in central Tunisia and the capital of the governorate of the same name.
-It is located 150 kilometers southwest of Tunis and fifty kilometers west of The city of Sousse.
+The city of Kairouan is a city in central Tunisia and the capital of the governorate of the same name.
+It is located 150 kilometers southwest of Tunis and fifty kilometers west of Sousse.
 With a population of 139,070 in 2014, it is often referred to as the fourth holiest (or sacred) city in Islam and the first holy city in the Maghreb.

-The first Arab city in North Africa, the city of Kairouan was an important Islamic center in Muslim North Africa, Ifriqiya, until the 11th century.
-With its medina and its markets organized by Oriental-style corporations, its mosques and other religious buildings, the city of Kairouan has been on the UNESCO World Heritage List since 1988.
+The first Arab city in North Africa, Kairouan was an important Islamic center in Muslim North Africa, Ifriqiya, until the 11th century.
+With its medina and its markets organized by Oriental-style corporations, its mosques and other religious buildings, the city has been on the Unesco World Heritage List since 1988.
 In 2009, it was proclaimed the capital of Islamic culture by the Islamic Organization for Education, Science and Culture.

 The city of Kairouan is also famous for its handmade wool carpets and pastries including makroud

 Founded in 670, Kairouan flourished under the Aghlabid dynasty in the 9th century.
 Despite the transfer of the political capital to Tunis in the 12th century, Kairouan remained the first holy city of the Maghreb.
 Its rich architectural heritage includes the Great Mosque, with its marble and porphyry columns, and the Three Doors Mosque, which dates from the 9th century.